Nonlinear2/Bread-Engine/readme.md

 # Overview
 Bread engine is a chess engine written in c++.
-I started working on it in 2021, and only just finished.
+I started working on it in 2021 and only just finished.
 There is still a lot of room for improvement, but the engine is quite strong (for humans, at least).
-It uses NNUE (efficiently updatable neural network) to evaluate positions, as well as minimax search.
+It uses minimax search with NNUE (efficiently updatable neural network) as an evaluation function.

-Bread engine does not have a graphical interface built in, however it supports the uci protocol, you can therefore run it on any chess graphical interface, such as [cute chess](https://github.com/cutechess/cutechess) or [arena](http://www.playwitharena.de/).
+Bread engine does not have a graphical interface built in.
+However it supports the uci protocol, you can therefore run it on any chess graphical interface, such as [cute chess](https://github.com/cutechess/cutechess) or [arena](http://www.playwitharena.de/).

 # Installation

-**You can download precompiled binaries for Windows in the release section.**
+***You can download precompiled binaries for Windows in the release section.***

 *Please note that the engine requires a cpu with AVX2 support.*